WDI-SEA/js-array-string-methods/readme.md

 var ages = [83, 53, 37, 29, 60, 30, 66, 19, 59, 41, 9, 64, 19, 80, 24, 53, 70, 1, 53, 40, 92, 4, 71, 65, 8, 2, 51, 80, 94, 37, 80, 64, 19, 6, 14];

 ```
 find the `median` age.
-The median is the number that is halfway into the set.
+The median is the number that is halfway into the sorted set.
 To remember the definition of a median, just think of the median of a road, which is the middlemost part of the road.